andrew/ultimate-awesome/README.md

 - [awesome-jphp](https://github.com/jphp-group/awesome-jphp) - A curated list of amazingly awesome JPHP libraries, resources and shiny things.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [awesome-browserless](https://github.com/koalagang/awesome-browserless) - 😎 🌍 A curated list of awesome alternatives to apps tradtionally used in the web browser.
+- [awesome-qa](https://github.com/malomarrec/awesome-qa) - A curated list of QA and end-to-end testing tools.
 - [awesome-scientific-machine-learning](https://github.com/MartinuzziFrancesco/awesome-scientific-machine-learning) - A curated list of awesome Scientific Machine Learning (SciML) papers, resources and software.
 - [HashiCorp-Cloud-Guide](https://github.com/mikeroyal/HashiCorp-Cloud-Guide) - HashiCorp Cloud Guide .
 - [Oracle-Cloud-Guide](https://github.com/mikeroyal/Oracle-Cloud-Guide) - Oracle Cloud Infrastructure Guide .